ln2058/collatz-cycle-visualization/README.md

 <img src="/graphs/rule_6_iterations.png" width="400"/> <img src="/graphs/rule_6_max.png" width="400"/>

 #### Further improvements to make
-* Add a way of detecting when a number approaches infinity
+* Add a method for detecting if an sequence goes to infinity so that the program can stop
-* Thinking about extending the program to more domains and operations
+* Extending the program to more domains and operations
-* ~~Extend program to negative numbers
+* ~~Extend program to negative numbers~~
 * Make an algorithm to find many collatz like sequences